Stara Drenčina: Landmarks

 Stara Drenčina has a small wooden chapel dedicated to John the Baptist.
-It was first mentioned in record in 1696.
+It was first mentioned in a record in 1696.
 The church was completely renovated in 1731, and its tower was built at roughly the same time.
-The main alter was built in 1740, which was done along with painting of the interior.
+The main altar was built in 1740, which was done along with a painting of the interior.

 The town also has the remnant of the castle of Drencsina.
 The castle was built as part of the defense along the Kupa River.
 As the border with Ottoman Empire shifted south, its role ceased by the end of the 17th century.